-Automatic Injection
+# Automatic Injection

 In this scene, we demonstrate an example of automatic injection.
 Instead of manually passing the runtime variables to other components, we will use the Runtime Injector.
-Select enemy_runtime_autoInjection in the scene.
+Select **enemy\_runtime\_autoInjection** in the scene.

-You can see that this component will create and inject two variables: hp and speed.
-For the hp variable, it will create a deep copy of the example variable example_float_enemyHealthTemplate.
+For the **hp** variable, it will create a deep copy of the example variable **example\_float\_enemyHealthTemplate**.
 This is useful because we can predefine a max value.

 Next, it will inject the **hp** variable into both the **RuntimeHealthInjected** component and the **HealthBarSpriteAutoInjection** component.